 Tax Grants Provided

 In an effort to foster continued new investment and reinvestment in the City’s physical environment and provide a foundation on which businesses may locate and expand their operations, the City may provide a tax grant equal to a portion of the taxes owed on new real and/or business personal property values over a base year value.
 The actual amount and duration of the tax grant may vary based on a determination by City Council, but projects may be eligible for a grant equal to 100% of real or personal property, for a period of up to ten years.

-The City currently administers 10 active tax grant agreements.
-Details pertaining to these active grants are provided below.
+Details pertaining to the City's active grants are provided below.
 Please click on the Resolution Number to view the action authorizing the incentive and the Company name to view the agreement.

 |Company||Resolution||Capital Investment & Project Details||Term (Years)||Tax Grant Amount||Fiscal Year (Begin)||Fiscal Year (End)||Total Grant (To Date)||Added Value|

 ||85% HOT rebate

 ||4-building development on 54 acre site

 ||100% real property grant

 ||50% real and personal property tax grant